About the program

 Applicants from non-English-speaking countries must achieve the minimum requirements of an overall IELTS score of 6.5 with no band less than 6.0 issued in the past 24 months.
-A Duolingo score of 120+ is also required for all post-graduate certificate programs.
+A Duolingo score of 120+.

 All other acceptable tests and results for admission can be found here.

 - Exemptions may be granted to students who have completed at least 3 years of formal academic studies in which English was the medium of instruction.

 - Students can also satisfy the English language proficiency requirement by successfully completing the EAP program offered by Hanson Language School.

 **Hanson College specializes in educating international students and only accepts non-Canadian applicants possessing valid study permits into programs for which it partners with Cambrian College.